alexhalbeisen/fundraiser-site/index.md

   headline: "<strong>5K Details</strong>"
   content: '<strong><span style="text-decoration: underline;">11/11:</span></strong><br>Due
     to COVID cases rising, this event will be entirely virtual.
-I am currently comparing ways that people can upload and share their own 5K walks/runs. '
+I am currently comparing ways that people can upload and share their own 5K walks/runs.
+Through either a trail walk, loop around your neighborhood, or on the treadmill, this will allow anybody to participate. '
   slug: info
   media:
     image: "/uploads/2020/10/17/screen-shot-2020-10-17-at-12-02-39-am.png"